06.05, Katowice AWS Summit Poland

 10. Deletion of the Instance from AWS,

-11. Another Lambda Function is invoked and it’s deleting all old images (older than value set in the parameter).
+11. Another Lambda Function is invoked, and it deletes all old images (older than the value given in the parameter).

-With these 11 easy steps we received up-to-date image with all the required packages, updates and remedies for security vulnerabilities.
+With these 11 easy steps we receive an up-to-date image with all the required packages, updates and remedies for security vulnerabilities.

 The finale